lenassero/reinforcement-learning/README.md

 # Reinforcement Learning @MVA

-Work done during the Reinforcement Learning course at the [MVA master](http://math.ens-paris-saclay.fr/version-francaise/formations/master-mva/) at [ENS Paris-Saclay](http://www.ens-cachan.fr/en).
+Assignments for the Reinforcement Learning course at the [MVA master](http://math.ens-paris-saclay.fr/version-francaise/formations/master-mva/) at [ENS Paris-Saclay](http://www.ens-cachan.fr/en).

 Here's a little description of the different files: